 Finish: Clear zinc plating are standard – Wet paint and powder coating are optional finishes.

-The kingpinless style caster has become a highly accepted industrial caster while evolving into a valuable investment for rugged application to minimize down time and maintenance cost.
-Valued for its simplicity and providing a tough caster for abusive industrial applications where shock loading is prevalent.
-The heat-treated inner and outer rings are held in alignment with 3/8 inch high quality hardened ball bearings.
+The kingpinless style caster has become a highly accepted industrial caster while evolving into a valuable investment for rugged applications to minimize downtime and maintenance costs.
+It is valued for its simplicity and for providing a tough caster for abusive industrial applications where shock loading is prevalent.
+The heat-treated inner and outer rings are held in alignment with 3/8-inch high-quality hardened ball bearings.
 The construction of the swivel section puts the ball bearing in a sheer load that provides great strength while providing smooth operation when swiveling in a loaded state.
-The ease of swiveling means that the kingpinless style of caster is a highly desired option when manual ergonomic operation needs to be optimized.
+The ease of swiveling means that the kingpinless style of caster is a highly desired option when a manual ergonomic operation needs to be optimized.
 The hardened alloy swivel sections and formed and welded legs provide strength and durability in difficult industrial applications in this Series 51 caster.

 Excellent for light powered applications, bakery dough troughs, portable work benches, industrial tool boxes, platform trucks, tow lines, utility carts, tooling fixtures, scrap metal carriers, drywall dollies, gantry cranes, automated guided vehicles, fiberglass lay-up molds, and other applications.